David Nollet on ISO 14224 for Master Data

 Nollet has worked extensively with standards and frameworks that shape how organizations manage equipment information for multiple years.
 Among these, ISO 14224 stands out, and Nollet has clear views on its value, its limitations, and why reliability professionals should pay attention.

-Why ISO 14224 Matters
+Why ISO 14224 Matters for Asset Data

 Because reliability is non-negotiable in these industries, they have historically been at the forefront of maintenance and reliability practices.
 David Nollet points out that this context is critical: if a standard can help these industries manage risk, it naturally provides a strong foundation for others.